“You must play for the love of music. Perfect technique is not as important as making music from the heart.”

 To counter perfectionism, we first need to adopt a growth mindset, recognizing that obstacles can be overcome through learning and effort.

-Here are 7 tips that help aspiring musicians embody constructive work habits:
+Here are 7 tips that help aspiring musicians embody constructive work habits (links point to other posts on this blog):

 - Choose appropriate material and practice it regularly.